stefanhayden/tvmarks/CONTRIBUTING.md

 `request_log.txt` in your project root directory.

 > [!WARNING]
-> If you are running on a container with limited storage (e.g. Glitch), you
+> If you are running on a container with limited storage, you
 > should not leave this enabled, or you'll eventually run out of space as
 > ActivityPub messages get logged.
 This is intended for debugging.